Matthew Best (Royal Navy officer): Naval career

-Best joined the Royal Navy in 1892.
-He served in the First World War and fought at the Battle of Jutland in 1916 as Staff Officer to the Commander-in-chief of the Grand Fleet where he was awarded the Distinguished Service Order (DSO).
+Best joined the Royal Navy in 1892, was promoted to Sub Lieutenant in 1898, to Lieutenant in 1900, and to Commander in 1911.
+He served in the First World War and fought at the Battle of Jutland in 1916 as Staff Officer to the Commander-in-chief of the Grand Fleet where he was awarded the Distinguished Service Order (DSO) and commended for his service.
+He received a Bar to the Distinguished Service Order in 1918.
 He was appointed Commanding Officer of HMS Queen Elizabeth in 1919 and Commanding Officer and Chief of Staff to the Commander-in-Chief of the Atlantic Fleet in 1927, before becoming Commander of the 2nd Cruiser Squadron in the Atlantic Fleet in 1929.
 He was appointed Admiral Superintendent of Malta Dockyard in 1931 and Commander-in-Chief, America and West Indies Station, based at the Royal Naval Dockyard Bermuda (with his shore residence at Admiralty House Bermuda), in 1934.
 He was promoted vice-admiral on 13 November 1932 and admiral on 19 June 1936.

 He died with the rank of admiral in 1940 at Frampton in Dorset.

+Honours

+Best was appointed a Member (4th class) of the Royal Victorian Order in 1910.
+He was appointed a Companion of the Order of the Bath (CB) in the 1928 Birthday Honours, and promoted to Knight Commander of the Order (KCB) in the 1935 New Year Honours.